abhishekarya1/DSA-2k23/heaps.md

 ### Priority Queues
 Each element has a priority value attached to it that is used to determine access order of the elements.
+On a tie, insertion order FIFO is followed.

 Represented by:
 - array of `pair<element, priority>`